worbis/apps-sdk/doc/api.md

 ## Properties

-The properties method allows access to a bunch of properties that aren't first class properties of the torrent object.
+The properties methods allows access to a bunch of properties that aren't first class properties of the torrent object.
 This allows access to things such as the torrent's name, status or progress.
 To access the properties, you can do something like: